fuankarion/Vision17/Lab1-Linux/readme.md

 1. Boot from a live cd, we will be using the [Ubuntu gnome](http://ubuntugnome.org/) distribution.

-2. Configure keyboard and software repository
-   From the *Activities* menu (top left corner, or *start* key):
+2. (Optional) Configure keyboard layout and software repository Go to the the *Activities* menu (top left corner, or *start* key):
-      -  Go to settings, keyboard and add the layout for latin america
+      -  Go to settings, then keyboard.
+Set the layout for latin america
       -  Go to software and updates, and select the server for Colombia

 ## Introduction to Linux

+1. Linux Distributions

+   Linux is free software, it allowa to do all sort of things with it.
+The main component in linux is the kernel, which is the part of the operating system that interfaces with the hardware.
+Applications run on top of it.
+   Distributions pack together the kernel with several applications in order to provide a complete operating system.
+There are hundreds of linux distributions available.
+In this lab we will be using Ubuntu as it is one of the largest, more supported, and user friendly distributions.

-1. The graphical interface
+2. The graphical interface

-   Linux can be run using a graphical interface.
-There are several of these available for every taste.
+   Most linux distributions include a graphical interface.
+There are several of these available for any taste.
    (http://www.howtogeek.com/163154/linux-users-have-a-choice-8-linux-desktop-environments/).
    Most activities can be accomplished from the interface, but the terminal is where the real power lies.

-2. Linux Distributions

-   Linux is free software, and as such it is possible for people to do all kinds of things with it.
-   The main component in linux is the kernel, which is the part of the operating system that interfaces with the hardware and manages resources.
-Applications run on top of it on user space.
-   Distributions pack together the kernel with several applications in order to provide a complete system.
-There are hundreds of linux distributions available.
-In this lab we will be using Ubuntu because it is one of the largest, more supported, and user friendly distributions.

-2. The file system through the terminal
+3. The file system through the terminal
    Some basic commands to navigate through the file system

    -  ls: List contents of current directory